GWB2025/tma-latex-generator/README.md

 ## 🎓 Educational Use

-This tool is specifically designed for Open University students working on Tutor-Marked Assignments (TMAs).
+This tool is specifically designed for students working on Tutor-Marked Assignments (TMAs).
 It streamlines the LaTeX document preparation process, allowing students to focus on content rather than file structure management.

 **Note**: This tool generates the LaTeX structure only.
 You'll need:
 - A LaTeX editor (TeXstudio, TeXworks, Overleaf, etc.)
-- OU LaTeX style files (`tma.sty`)
+- Academic LaTeX style files (`tma.sty`)
 - Basic LaTeX knowledge for content creation

 ---

-**Made with ❤️ for OU students by the community**
+**Made with ❤️ for students by the community**